Bass fishing is simply one of the most exciting activities…

 These cameras are also quite useful in identifying other floating structures such as weed lines, kelp paddies and other floating vegetation which are usually hard to see at night.

 Heat breaks are those areas in the water that attract baitfish and predators.
 Most infrared cameras are capable of detecting the slightest changes in temperature even when these changes occur between the bottom and top parts of a wave.

 Thermal imaging allows fishers to see rips, tidal edges and even birds and marine animals that signal the presence of fish.

-Fishers using infrared cameras at night are also able to spot baitfish on the surface of the water at night.
-In fact, the cameras also help to predict the different sizes of fish and in essence make it easier to identify and catch trophy fish.
+Fishermen using infrared cameras at night are also able to spot baitfish on the surface of the water at night.
+In fact, the thermal cameras also help to predict the different sizes of fish and in essence make it easier to identify and catch trophy fish.

 The difficulties of fishing at night make it a rather stressful activity.
 After all, people may worry about their safety in the water.